 What to Say at the Counter

-For your best chance at a safe drink:
+For your lowest-risk drink:

 “I have celiac disease.
 Can I please have a [plain coffee/latte] with [almond milk/cream]?
 Just the drink, nothing else.”